Skip to main content

 3. You can’t house living creatures in a storage unit

-4. Combustible items can’t be put in storage
+4. Flammable items can’t be put into self-storage

 Flammable, explosive or combustible items are too dangerous for a storage unit.
 This is because they could cause a fire or make a fire more dangerous.
 Some examples of flammable items that can’t be kept in a self-storage unit include: